 The political and security situation in Niger has improved following peaceful elections in 2011 and the inauguration of the President.
 However, demonstrations can occur with little warning.
 You should avoid political rallies and demonstrations as they could turn violent.

-Clashes between security forces and armed groups can occur in the departments of Agadez, Diffa, Zinder,and Maradi, and north of the city of Abalack in the department of Tahoua.
 Armed groups operate in the north and west.
+Clashes between security forces and armed groups have occurred in the regions of Agadez, Diffa, Zinder, and Maradi, and north of the city of Abalack in the region of Tahoua.

 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-Petty crime is high in the capital city, Niamey, and muggings are common around the Gaweye Hotel, the National Museum, Kennedy Bridge and Petit Marche.
+Petty crime is common in the capital city, Niamey, and muggings occur frequently around the Gaweye Hotel, the National Museum, Kennedy Bridge and Petit Marche.
 Criminal activity throughout Niger can occur at any time but the risk of being a victim increases at night.
 Because of the absence of street lighting it is recommended you do not walk about at night.

 Bogus internet friendship, dating and marriage schemes are operating from some African countries.
 These scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual friendship develops, the Australian citizen may be asked by their friend or prospective marriage partner to send money to enable travel to Australia.
 In some cases the relationship is terminated with very little chance that any funds can be recovered.
 In other cases, foreigners may be lured to Africa to meet their friend or prospective marriage partner and can become victims of crime including kidnapping, assault and robbery.